JesusVazquezDev/JVazquezDev/README.md

 Preparing myself for a career in OS/Software Security.

-*   🌍  I'm based in Madison, Wisconsin currently.
+*   🌍  I'm based in Madison, Wisconsin.
 Planning on moving after Fall 2022.
 *   🚀  Currently developing [My Website](http://jesusvazquez.dev)
 *   🧠  I'm training for CompTIA A+, Network+, Security+, and CySy+ exams.
 *   👀 I’m interested in Software Security and OS Security.